• Beautiful white spring-time blossoms

 Welcome spring with an exciting show of creamy white flowers!
-Beautiful blooms first appear in April - May, making this a delightful ornamental tree.
+Beautiful blooms appear between March and June, making this a delightful ornamental tree.

 This breathtakingly beautiful blizzard of white blossoms is an excellent choice to plant along streets, near large buildings, next to patios or as a property border.
 An especially eye-catching tree when planted in rows.

-Especially vibrant when planted for contrast with red and pink dogwoods, or against a backdrop of evergreens.
+Create contrast by planting near red and pink dogwoods, or against a backdrop of evergreens.

-Matures at 20-30 feet…grows in partial shade or full sun.
+Matures at 20-30 feet…grows in Shade or Sun.
 Grows in most soils including acidic, loamy, rich, sandy or even clay.

 Did you know?

 • The White Dogwood is a native tree cultivated in 1731.

 • George Washington planted it at Mt.
 Vernon, as did Thomas Jefferson at Monticello.

 • Early Native Americans made medicinal teas from its bark.